top of page

 Certification rule:

-Multiple initiatives within a department follow one structure.
+Multiple initiatives within a department follow one anatomy.

 Enterprise — Department Convergence